zrobinson/re-source/README.md

 ## A Tool Library Management System

 If installing onto the project's official Vagrant development virtual machine (https://github.com/torontotoollibrary/re-source-Vagrant), login to the vm with:
 `vagrant ssh`

 Then clone in the /var/www directory as follows:

-`git clone https://github.com/torontotoollibrary/re-source /var/www`
+`git clone https://github.com/torontotoollibrary/re-source /var/www/re-source`

 The project source is based on the Laravel PHP framwork.

-To install the framework dependencies on your system run, do the following:
+To install the framework dependencies on your system,

-Install composer, if necessary:
+1. install composer, if necessary:
 `sudo curl -s https://getcomposer.org/installer | sudo php -- --install-dir=/usr/local/bin`

 `sudo mv /usr/local/bin/composer.phar /usr/local/bin/composer`